peteyoung/python-dev-env/python-dev-setup.md

 * install `virtualenv` each time you create a new `pyenv` directory
 	* `pip install virtualenv`
 	* Is this the right way to do it
+	   * Probably, if you're using virtualenv vanilla
 	* Do I do this every time I create another `pyenv`?
+	   * No, you do it everytime you want to cordon off a Python development project and environment.
+Just be sure that the correct version of Python is active with pyenv, because virtualenv will make a copy of it.
+	   *